 - 1. See health requirements in front of Fair book. - 2.
 For safety, all beef need to be dehorned, unless they are part of the breeds characteristics.
 Call 4-H Dept. for details. - 3.
-Exhibitors are limited to a maximum of 2 dairy bred steers plus 2 beef bred steers per exhibitor in the show, with no more than 2 entries allowed per class.
+Exhibitors are limited to a maximum of 4 beef animals (including meat animal projects) per exhibitor, with no more than 2 entries allowed per class.
 Exhibitors must show their own animals unless they have 2 per class or are excused by the superintendent. - 4.
 Heifers shown in breeding classes can't be shown in feeder classes and feeders can't be shown in breed classes. - 5.
 In cow and calf class, both animals have to be owned by same exhibitor.
-The calf can also be shown in an individual class. - 6.
-Each exhibitor must show in appropriate showmanship class. - 7.
+The calf can also be shown in an individual class.
+Calf must still be nursing at side.
+Judge may ask for calf to nurse cow in the ring. - 6.
+Each exhibitor must show in appropriate showmanship class.
+Each contestant must show his or her own animal, but may be asked during the contest to show another animal. - 7.
 British Breeds: Angus, Shorthorn, and Hereford, or crosses between these breeds. - 8.
 Continental Breeds: Charolais, Simmental, Limousin, and all cattle with a percentage of these breeds.
 This group also includes beef bred cattle with a percentage of dairy blood in them. - 9.
 Dairy Breed Steers & Feeders: all breeds bred specifically for milk production, such as Holstein or Brown Swiss or crosses between these breeds.